 - Before taking Cephalosporins, tell your physician if you are allergic to it; or if you have any other allergies.
 This medicine contains inactive ingredients, which can cause allergic reactions or other problems.
 Consult your physician for more information.

-- Before using this Cephalosporins, tell your physician your medical history, especially of: severe kidney problems, have a history of tendon problems (eg, rheumatoid arthritis), or have received an organ (example; kidney, heart, or lung) transplant.
+- Before using this Cephalosporins, tell your physician your medical history, especially if u have severe kidney problems, have a history of tendon problems (eg, rheumatoid arthritis), or have received an organ (example; kidney, heart, or lung) transplant.

 - You should inform your physician about all the products you use any herbal products, prescription and non-prescription drugs.